OmriLeviGit/Maze-Solver/README.md

 - Walls are represented in black, while the path is depicted in white.
 - The width of each path is precisely 1 pixel.
-- There are two entrances — one at the top row and another at the bottom—each occupying a single pixel.
+- There are two entrances — one at the top row and another at the bottom, each occupying a single pixel.
 - Apart from the entrances, the maze is entirely surrounded by a continuous black wall.

-Input images should be placed in the 'input' folder, and the corresponding solutions will be saved to a generated 'output' folder.
+It is recommended that input images will be placed in the 'input' folder.

-The tool is able to solve any rectangle maze, not only squares.
+Note: The tool is capable of solving mazes of any rectangular shape, and not limited to squares.

 ## How It Works
 The program follows these key steps: